 - Conducts contract compliance review and performance analysis in coordination with program area(s).
 Assists in documenting vendor performance issues in support of developing, implementing, and managing corrective action plans to address poor performance.

 - Assists in the development of contract amendments and contract correspondence ensuring all amendments contain current contract language.

 - Monitors and processes vendor deliverables for timeliness, completeness, and accuracy.

-- Acts as customer service representative to resolve issues with vendors; establishes and maintains strong working relationships with vendors and customers alike.
+- Acts as customer service representative to resolve issues with vendors; establishes and maintains strong working relationships with vendors and customer alike.
 Utilizes strong interactive and collaborative skills in interfacing with customers, vendors, and team members; manages complex interactions involving vendors, customers, and the overall needs of the enterprise.